FlashCrafter Logo

 Should I target Cambridge or Newton first?

 Depends on your positioning.
 CAMBRIDGE: Dense urban neighborhoods, mix of historic triple-deckers and modern condos, younger demographics (students, tech workers), moderate pricing, very high call volume.
-Best for: Volume-based model, digital marketing strength, ductless mini-split expertise.
+118,000 residents, Harvard/MIT concentration, strong digital marketing responsiveness.
+Best for: Volume-based model, digital marketing strength, ductless mini-split expertise, tech-savvy younger contractors.
+Average ticket: $3,000-$8,000.
 NEWTON: Suburban affluent families, larger homes (2,500-4,000 sq ft), premium pricing acceptable, lower call volume but higher ticket size ($12K-$30K whole-system replacements).
-Best for: Established contractors, relationship-based sales, premium service model.
+88,000 residents, $200K+ median household income, relationship-based sales.
+Best for: Established contractors, premium service model, whole-home solutions.
+Average ticket: $8,000-$20,000.
 RECOMMENDATION: Start with ONE area, dominate it (120+ reviews, #1-3 Map Pack ranking), THEN expand to second area.
 Better to be '#1 boiler repair Cambridge' than '#25 HVAC Boston Metro'—focused positioning beats scattered coverage in competitive markets.
+Alternative strategy: Start with less competitive South Shore (Quincy, Braintree) to build reviews, then expand to premium Boston neighborhoods.

 How many reviews do I need to rank in Boston?